JCF - Junior Career Fellowship

 Qualified HRCMM Junior Career Fellowship applicants submit their application via the Hartmut Hoffmann - Berling International Graduate School of Molecular and Cellular Biology (HBIGS) of the University of Heidelberg.
 JCF awardees are also integrated into the HBIGS program.

-Open MD positions can be found on this page HBIGS open PhD positions.
+Open MD positions in HBIGS labs can be found on this page HBIGS open PhD positions.

 Our successful JCF awardees 2013 are:

 Juliane is an MD student at Heidelberg University and works on pediatric T-ALL ( T-cell acute lymphoblastic leukemia) in the group of Andreas Kulozik (Children’s Hospital, Department of Pediatric Oncology, Hematology, Immunology and Pulmonology).
 The aim of her project is to understand the pathways involved in leukemogenesis and to find prognostic markers for childhood T-ALL.